Datomni/ga4_metrics/README.md

 In addition, you can configure which timezone should events be converted to for counting daily visitors.
 By default, daily visitors are counted according to the UTC timezone.

 Conversion event marks when a visitor/lead becomes/converted to a customer.
 The value of 1 indicates conversion, while the value 0 marks no conversion.
-The conversion event defaults to an empty string, marking all sessions as no convertion.
+The conversion event defaults to an empty string, marking all sessions as no conversion.
 ```
 # dbt_project.yml
 config-version: 2